wait-how/riscv_friendly/README.md

     - Formed using `auipc` and `addi`, used for loading full addresses into registers
  - `mv`
     - Equivalent to `add dst, src, x0`, used to move values between registers
+ - The Zicsr extension depends on `csrrw` writing values correctly in order to test all other extension instructions
+ - The Zifencei extension depends on `sw` and `j` to write and execute code in instruction memory

 ### Recommended (Pseudo)instructions
 These instructions are not required to run the test suite, but are helpful if the processor or emulator is still being developed.